Hypergraph Isomorphism for Groups with Restricted Composition Factors: A Framework for Computing a Normalized Group Action

 Note that each structure tree can be viewed as a structure graph (for trees the homomorphism $\varphi$ is uniquely defined and can be easily computed).
-As indicated above the strategy to normalize the action is to consider the tree unfolding of a suitable structure graph.
-The permutation domain of the normalized action then corresponds to the leaves of the tree unfolding for which there is a natural action of the group $\Gamma$ (via the homomorphism $\varphi$).
+As indicated above the strategy to define a $d$-normalized action is to consider the tree unfolding of a suitable structure graph.
+The permutation domain of the $d$-normalized action then corresponds to the leaves of the tree unfolding for which there is a natural action of the group $\Gamma$ (via the homomorphism $\varphi$).